instedd/cdx/README.md

 6. Run tests: `bundle exec rake` (this will run `rspec` and `cucumber`)

 7. Start development server: `bundle exec rails s`

+## Screen resolutions

+The minimum supported screen resolution is 1366x768.
+Mobile devices and screen resolutions less than 1366x768 are not supported.

+## Supported browsers

+The supported browsers are: Google Chrome, Safari, Firefox.
+It's recomended to use the latest version of the browser.